NeuroTechX/ntx_slack_archive/eegdata.md

  >the question is about getting the most out of your data in a generalizable way given a fixed number of recording locations

+7/22/2017 12:53 AM

+ **fred-simard** :

+ >andyh616 generally speaking, I bet on the set {F3, F4, C3, Cz, C4, P3, Pz, P4}, all referenced at the mid-point between Cz and Pz or linked ear-lobes.
+It gives you a good coverage of the cortex and both hemisphere are potentially separable.
+For what I know, this is the most common 8 electrodes setup that you will find in the literature as well